-The Leq(h) Activity Criteria values aré for impact determination only, and are not design standards for noise abatement measures.
-Includes undeveloped lands permitted for this activity category.
+The Leq(h) Activity Criteria values are for impact determination only, and are not design standards for noise abatement measures.

 Noise abatement measures must be considered when predicted noise levels approach or exceed the NAC levels or when a substantial noise increase occurs.
 Following the FDOT procedure, "approach" is defined as within one dB(A) of the FHWA criteria.
 A substantial noise increase is defined as when the existing noise level is predicted to be exceeded by 15 dB(A) or more as a result of the transportation improvement project.
 Typical noise levels associated with common indoor and outdoor activities are shown in Table 4.2.